Weights and characters of highest weight modules: Main results

 \subsection{Acknowledgments}

-We thank A. Khare and R. Venkatesh, for encouraging us to explore weight-formulas in Borcherds--Kac--Moody setting; and Shrawan Kumar for his encouraging comments and for suggesting important references.
-We are extremely grateful to Supravat Sarkar for helping us to complete the proof of characterization Proposition \ref{Prop number theory}.
-We immensely thank K. Hariram, Priyanka Karmakar and B. Sury for giving us invaluable number-theoretic ideas for studying norm-equality solutions which helped in our character formulas and also for helping us in sage programming.
-We thank A. Prasad and S. Viswanath for their helpful discussions during Sage-days workshops at IMSc and also for suggesting references, as well as C. Karthick.
-G. Krishna Teja and Souvik Pal are supported by NBHM (National Board of Higher Mathematics) Postdoctoral fellowships \\ \big(Ref.
-No. 0204/16(8)/2022/R\&D-II/11979 and resp.
-Ref.
-No. 0204/9/2024/R\& D-II/2965).
+We thank A. Khare and R. Venkatesh, for encouraging us to explore weight-formulas over BKM LAs; and Shrawan Kumar for his encouraging comments and for suggesting important references.
+We thank M. Wakimoto for his invaluable feedback on our study of new simple $L(\lambda)s \ (\lambda \in P^{\pm})$.
+We are grateful to Supravat Sarkar for helping us to complete the proof of Proposition \ref{Prop number theory}.
+We immensely thank K. Hariram, P. Karmakar and B. Sury for invaluable number-theoretic ideas to study norm-equalities' solutions for character formulas, and for help in sage programming.
+This work was mostly done when the first author was an NBHM Postdoc (fellowship Ref.
+No. 0204/9/2024/R\& D-II/2965) at IISc Bangalore.
+The second author was also supported by an NBHM Postdoctoral fellowship (Ref.
+No. 0204/16(8)/2022/R\&D-II/11979).